-Read replicas are a read-only extension to the primary data in the cluster.
-With read replicas, the primary data of the cluster is deployed across multiple zones in one region, or across nearby regions.
-Read replicas do not add to the write latencies since the write does not synchronously replicate data to them.
+Read replicas are a read-only extension to the primary data in the universe.
+With read replicas, the primary data of the universe is replicated across multiple zones in one region, or across nearby regions.
+Read replicas do not add to the write latencies as the write does not synchronously replicate data to them.
 Instead, the data is replicated to read replicas asynchronously.

 Nodes in remote data centers can be added in read-only mode.
 This is typically used in cases where latency of doing a distributed consensus-based write is not tolerable for some workloads.